Most people wouldn't consider prioritization an enjoyable process.

 4. Review the purchases

-Let the customers explain their decisions individually and also discuss this as a group to get even more insight than only from the previous observation step.
+Let the customers explain their decisions individually and discuss this as a group to get more insight than from the previous observation step.

 It might have happened that some participants changed their minds about which features to spend their budget on during the game.